cburkett22/04-Code-Quiz/README.md

 # Issues

-1. I was not able to get the "View Highscores" link to redirect the page to the "score" <div>.
+1. I was not able to get the "View Highscores" link to redirect the page to the "score" div.

 2. I was able to get my timer to work, as well as ALERT when = 0, but was not able to get the timer to stop if the quiz was completed before the timer reached 0.